Johannes4Linux/open62541-methods/README.md

 # Content
 - myServer.c: A simple OPC UA Server offering two void/void Methods and one method with two input and one output parameters
+- myClient.c: A simple OPC UA Client, connecting to the server and calling the three methods
 - Makefile: to build the examples

 # Dependencies